 You will find books and periodicals from around the world.
 Discover how you can become a member of the library

 TO STUDY THE ARCHIVES

-Our missionary papers from 19th and 20th centuries are relevant for religious and social history, anthropology and international relations.
+Come and visit our archives which house missionary papers from 19th and 20th centuries which are relevant for religious and social history.